Three ways US B2B brands are embracing digital

 Using local in-market expertise to guide you

-Compared to B2C, B2B marketing has its own challenges: longer buying cycles, more people involved in decision-making, and rational rather than emotional purchasing.
+Compared to B2C, B2B marketing has its own challenges: longer buying cycles, more people involved in decision-making, and a focus on rational rather than emotional purchasing.
 Today’s customer journeys are no longer linear paths but are complex with multiple touchpoints.
-To navigate the B2B landscape in the US and beyond, find out how using local in-market expertise can help you achieve success.
+To navigate the B2B landscape in the US and beyond, find out how using Oban’s LIMEs (Local In-Market Experts) can help you achieve success.

 Contact us to see how we can help with your international expansion plans.

 Demand Gen

 Demand Metric